rachaelloh/dataCentric-Milestone-3/README.md

 ## Project Skeleton - Features

 **Existing Features**

+The main/landing page shows all the recipes that are in the database where users can edit, delete, and view individual recipes.

 **Feature(s) for Future Implementation**

 Implement sign in feature for users such that only signed in users can share recipes and only delete their own recipes.

+The ability to upload images for individual recipes.

 ## Testing (Manual)